valleyview904/skills-communicate-using-markdown/index.md

 $ git init
 Initialized empty Git repository in /Users/skills/Projects/recipe-repository/.git/
 ```
+A task list

+- [X] Turn on GitHub Pages
+- [ ] Outline my portfolio
+- [ ] Introduce myself to the world

 ###### This is a footer done with a level 6 header